 Payment of Checks Sample Clauses

 Payment of Checks.
-The Credit Union is under no obligation to pay a check that is more than six (6) months old.
+The Credit Union is under no obligation to pay a check which is more than 6 months old.
 Except for negligence, the Credit Union is not liable for any action it takes regarding the payment or non-payment of a check.
-We may return all checks drawn on your checking account unpaid for any reason that checks are normally returned, such as, for example, insufficient available funds or litigation.
+Funds Availability: Funds from deposits you make into your Checking Account may not always be immediately available.
+Refer to our Funds Availability disclosure for more details.

 Payment of Checks.
 The Credit Union is under no obligation to pay a check that is more than 6 months old.
 Except for negligence, the Credit Union is not liable for any action it takes regarding the payment or non-payment of a check.
 All checks drawn on your Checking Account may be returned by us unpaid for any reason that checks are normally returned, such as, for example, insufficient available funds, uncollected funds, or litigation.
 We may disregard any information on any check other than the signature of the drawer, the amount, and any magnetic encoding.
 You agree that we do not fail to exercise ordinary care in paying an item solely because our procedures do not provide for sight examination of items.
 Postdated and Stale Dated Checks.
 We may pay any check without regard to its date unless you notify us of a postdating.
 The notice must be given to us in time so that we can notify our employees and reasonably act upon it.
 The notice must accurately describe the check, including the exact number, date and amount.
 You understand that the exact information is necessary for the Credit Union’s computer to identify the check.
 We are not responsible if you give us an incorrect or incomplete description or untimely notice.
 You may make an oral notice which lapses in fourteen (14) calendar days unless confirmed in writing.
 The Fee for a Notice of Postdating is the same as the fee for a Stop Payment Order; please refer to our Fee Schedule for the amount of the fee.
 A written notice is effective for six (6) months and may be renewed in writing from time to time.
 You agree not to deposit checks, drafts, or other items before they are properly payable.
 We are not obligated to pay a check drawn on your account that is presented more than six (6) months past its date.
 Remotely Created Checks.
 A remotely created check is a check created by someone other than the person on whose account the check is drawn.
 A remotely created check is generally created by a third-party payee as authorized by the owner of the account on which the check is drawn.
 Authorization is usually made over the telephone or through online communication.
 The account owner does not sign a remotely created check.
 In place of the owner’s signature, the remotely created check usually bears a statement that the owner authorized the check or bears the owner’s printer or typed name.
 If you wish to stop payment of a remotely created check, we may require you to close your account.